Perth, Saturday 2 November 2019

 In support of the Charlie Teo Foundation

-Our event last year, the Paper Crane Gala Ball was a sell-out success, and raised $101,000 for brain cancer research.
-Due to the huge success of last year's event, we are pleased to announce that we are running this event again 9 June 2018 as a bigger and better event at the brand new Optus Stadium!
+Due to the huge success of last year's event, we are pleased to announce that we are running this event again on 2 November 2019 as a bigger and better event at Crown Perth!